ejsalin/vlm-probing/README.md

 ### Computing the image representations

 We use [MS-COCO](https://cocodataset.org/#home), [Flower-102](https://www.robots.ox.ac.uk/~vgg/data/flowers/102/) and [Flickr30k](http://shannon.cs.illinois.edu/DenotationGraph/) images.

+- For UNITER, we compute the representations using ... model and save them ...

-We compute their representations using ... model.
+- For LXMERT, we compute the representations using ... model and save them ...

 ### Computing the representations from scratch
 To compute the UNITER, LXMERT, BERT, VIT and RESNET representations: